 I believe I can get there, but also maybe I won’t.
 Maybe I will be the other half of adults who develop POTS as a result of a viral infection who do not recover to their normal lives after five years.
 And that is okay too.
 This quiet space with hard constraints that insist on rest is holy, sacred room to be in the presence of the One I fear and love, and to receive the comfort of the Holy Spirit.
 I am surrounded by those I love.
 I have all that I need.
 Joy and gratitude pepper my days.
 There is hope that, no matter what, all shall be well, all shall be well, all manner of things shall be well.

 If you are someone who is in the middle of this long-haul journey, you aren’t alone.
 Connect online with one of the many long-hauler groups on Facebook.
 There’s hope for answers.
 You aren’t crazy.
 You don’t just have anxiety.
 You aren’t just stressed out.
 Your symptoms are real and physicians and scientists are learning more and more each day.

 Wash your hands, social distance, wear masks.
+Get vaccinated now that the vaccine is available.
 Respect the virus.
 Life goes on, even with a piece of cloth across your face.
 I promise.

 4 thoughts on “My Ongoing Journey with a Suspected Case of COVID”

 Sarah, You have explained a difficult story with such finesse and grace.
 While I have not had COVID, I’m extremely careful because of being immunocompromised.
 I have faced the ridicule even from those inside my family, some that have called me hysterical about preventing and avoiding the virus.
 Yours is a well articulated statement of trust in in our faithful God even if our circumstances don’t turn out as we hope.
 When I lost my husband suddenly, Job 13:15 echoed in my heart.
 “Even though he slay me, I will yet trust in Him.”
 Thank you for this post.
 And I will call your name before our God.